zishengz/gocia/README.md

 ## Requirements

 - Python 3.6 or later
-- NumPy
-- SciPy
-- ASE
+- ASE and its dependencies
+- Natsort and LATEX (pdf report generation)